Today was my last day in Oslo.

 Man!
 A sight for sore eyes: just about every Tintin book on display in Tronsmo bookstore, and yes, all in Norwegian.
 When I find Tintin books in a foreign language, I try to buy ‘King Ottokar’s Scepter’, and they had one.
 Norwegian is a Germanic language, and a Germanic language speaker can definitely recognize some of the titles.

 Eeeee!
-Here’s The Scream (or one of them*), the famous work from Expressionist artist and Norwegian, Edvard Munch, a pastel done in 1893.
+Here’s The Scream (one of them *), the famous work from Expressionist artist and Norwegian, Edvard Munch, a pastel done in 1893.
 The original Norwegian title: Skrik.
-It seems The Shriek or The Fright is a better translation than The Scream.
-The painting was dimly lit, and I did not retouch the iPhone picture. *There are two pastels (1893 and 1895) and two paintings of The Scream (1893 and 1910).
+It seems to me The Shriek or Fright would be a better translation than The Scream.
+The pastel was dimly lit, and I did not retouch this picture from my iPhone. *There are two pastels (1893 and 1895), and two paintings, of The Scream (1893 and 1910).

 I like this one from Munch, called Erotikk i sommekveld Eng.
 ‘Eroticism on a Summer Evening’ (1893).